UniversalDependencies/docs/_id/dep/case-adv.md

 Since we can not use deprel 'case' for syntax 1 and 2 for ADP + ADJ/VERB, we propose the use of subtype 'case:adv'.

-The examples of annotation for ADP + ADJ:

 ~~~ sdparse
 dijual secara legal \n sold legally
 advmod(dijual, legal)